betaglot/plantabeta/docs/guide/What/WhatPlantbeta.md

 - You're going to think that a web app can't make people better planters.
 :::

-## How does Plantbeta add Value to Planters?
+## How does Plantbeta provide Value to Planters?

 ![ValuePyramid](/ValuePyramid.png)